cloudhm/advanced-keymapping/README.md

 ### Conclusion

-This post is meant to share my shortcuts, I am sure there are far more than I know.
+This post is meant to share my key mappings, shortcuts and how I benefit from them, I am sure there are far more than I know.
 With good softwares, be creative with your own mappings.

 # 中文